Gluten-Free Strawberry Cake

 - 2 teaspoons white vinegar

-- 2 drops pink or red gel food coloring Optional if you want the cupcakes really pink.
+- 2 drops pink or red gel food coloring, Optional if you want the cake really pink.

 - 1 cup freeze-dried strawberries